tfrce/call-congress/INTEGRATION_JS.md

 Custom Embeds
 -------------

+The embed script should interoperate with existing forms, but if you have a form with a submit callback already defined, you may want to write your own integration.
+You can add javascript that will be run after the success callback in the Custom JS field.
+For example, if you are using the overlay script display, you might want to manually trigger an action after the overlay is closed, like `$('.overlay').on('hide', function() { actionkit.form.submit(); });`

-If you have a form with a submit callback already defined, you may want to do more complex integrations.
-Include the CallPowerForm.js from `/api/campaign/ID/CallPowerForm.js` and define your own callbacks for onSuccess and onError.
+If your validation needs are more complex, you can include just CallPowerForm.js from `/api/campaign/ID/CallPowerForm.js` and define your own functions for location, phone, onSuccess or onError.